Management of Similarity: Blame

 Facts are objects and events.
 To create meaning, a narrative is necessary.
 A narrative is necessarily an compression of facts.
 Some facts are demoted and others promoted.
 Some are included, some excluded.

 Here is the important insight about narratives: there is no inherently correct narrative.
 Narratives are, by virtue of compression, untrue.
-Facts can be true, but narratives are a curation of facts, and therefore untrue, even if not false.
+Facts can be true, but since narratives omit facts, they are untrue, even if not false.

 When a situation creates disappointment among different actors, it has always to do with narrative.
 One path to take is to assume that all actors are rational and equally motivated.
-Then we can see who contributed unreasonably to the disappointment.
-Then we can assign blame to the guilty actors, and we can forgive them.
-This might sound beautiful, but it is not management of similarity.
+Then we can ask who contributed unreasonably to the disappointment.
+We can assign blame to the guilty actors, and we can forgive them.

-In the blame case, we are identifying bad actors.
-We are amplifying what we don’t want; we are putting our attention on differences.
-If you force someone to defend or justify his behaviour, you are more likely to get that behaviour in the future, precisely because a narrative of justification has been crafted.
+In the blame narrative, we are identifying bad actors.
+We are amplifying what we don’t want; we are putting our attention on differences and on disappointments.
+If you force someone to defend or justify his behaviour, you are more likely to get that behaviour in the future, precisely because a narrative of justification has been crafted in his defense.
 People who engage in blame culture never escape it because it is a loop.
 Forgiving bad actors doesn’t change that.
 It just makes a new cycle possible.

 Consider that an army is capable of enlisting the participation of some very incompetent and unmotivated people, and nevertheless it can achieve complicated and dangerous objectives, on schedule.
 The army does not assume that every soldier is a rational and motivated actor.
 It does not permit soldiers to do whatever they want, then blame the ones who do undesired things.
 An army has structure.